 If you’re on the fence about trying the practice, maybe this will convince you: Yajnavalkya says it prevents all disease, leads to self-liberation and best of all, promotes a really long life—he claims the practitioner “will live as long as the moon and the stars exist.”
 Hopefully our savings will stretch that far.

-Richard Rosen is a contributing editor of Yoga Journal in the US.
+Richard Rosen is a yogi/writer in the US.